Jason Stephens | March 31, 2020 | Personal Injury

 - The passenger sustained damages because of the injury.
 Damages might include loss of wages, medical expenses, physical pain, and emotional suffering.

 At this time, many questions must be answered related to cruise line liability and the coronavirus.
-Experienced personal injury attorneys are examining the facts and analyzing the various laws to determine whether liability exists.
+Experienced personal injury attorneys across the country are examining the facts and analyzing the various laws to determine whether liability exists.

 Are There Deadlines to File Cruise Ship Injury Claims?